Cloud-Innovation-Partners/cloudtdms/docs/data_masking.md

     }
    ```

-4.**Delete :**
+4. **Delete :**

-   `Delete` technique delets a column eniterly.This technique is also used when we neither annonymize / substitute the
+   `Delete` technique deletes a column entirely.This technique is also used when we neither anonymize / substitute the
-   data nor encrypt the data.In order to use `delete` on an sensitive data, you have to specify which column/columns
+   data nor encrypt the data.
+In order to use `delete` on an sensitive data, you have to specify which column/columns
-   you want to deleted.
+   you want to deleted in generated data file.

    In case of bank data example mentioned above.
 We are using `delete` for `CreditScore`, to `delete` the values
    for these column we need to use attribute `delete` inside our `STREAM` dictionary. `delete` key